 The importance of stress strain curve is very crucial, as it establishes the relationship between stress and strain.
 We can easily understand the behavior of any material with respect to the application of stress.

-However, before going to the stress strain curve, we will try to understand what is stress and strain and relation between stress vs strain.
+However, before going to the stress strain curve, we will try to understand what is stress and strain and the relation between stress vs strain.

 But, what about if we try to stretch an iron rod?
 Will the iron rod be stretched?
-Or if it stretched will it be broken?
+Or if it is stretched will it be broken?

 It is denoted as σ (Sigma) and written as,